vladodyanov/Mastering-PostgreSQL/README.md

 # Mastering-PostgreSQL
-Welcome to the Mastering-PostgreSQL repository!
+Welcome to my Mastering-PostgreSQL repository!
 This repository is designed to be a comprehensive resource for learning and mastering PostgreSQL.
 Here, you'll find a collection of theory, commands, and SQL files to help you understand and effectively use PostgreSQL for your database needs.

 Theory: Detailed explanations and theoretical concepts about PostgreSQL, including its architecture, data types, indexing, and more.